One unit of credit equals four semester hours.

 Applied and environmental microbiology examining the role of microorganisms in biogeochemical cycling in nature, mechanisms of nutrient turnover, and evaluation of remediation possibilities.
 Emphasis on the inter-relatedness of ecology and microbiology and the essentiality of microorganisms in shaping global ecosystems.
 Field trips and sample collection.
 Includes laboratory.
 Prerequisites: CHM 211, CHM 212, CHM 311, BIO 200, BIO 201, BIO 321 strongly recommended.

 BIO 452 Special Topics in Biology

-Variable experiences in biology including international courses and study under outside organizations, e.g. ACCA, Field Museum of Natural History, Shedd Aquarium, Morton Arboretum, Chicago Academy of Science, or individually designed programs.
+Variable experiences in biology including international courses and study under outside organizations, e.g. ACCA, Field Museum of Natural History, Shedd Aquarium, Morton Arboretum, Chicago Academy of Sciences or individually designed programs.
 Grading optional.
 Includes laboratory or fieldwork.
 Prerequisite: biology major or departmental consent.

 BIO 468 Biology Internship

 .25 to .50 credit

 Provides selected biology students with an opportunity to obtain career experience through involvement with biology-related businesses, health care organizations, government agencies or institutions.
 Approved internships may meet the biology capstone requirement upon completion.
 Applications should be made early in the term preceding registration and are reviewed on the basis of grade-point average, faculty recommendations, professional progress and demonstrated interest.
 Offered on a Pass/No Pass basis.
 Not repeatable for credit.
 Does not fulfill a requirement for an upper-level elective biology course for the major.
 Prerequisites: biology major, BIO 200, BIO 201, junior or senior standing, and GPA of 2.5 or higher.